The NIKKOR 24-70mm f/2.8G ED is Nikon’s professional lens covering the standard and very commonly used focal lengths between 24 and 70mm.

 It’s a well-performing lens with a relatively wide aperture of f/2.8 which stays constant throughout the zoom range, i.e. the aperture does not change as you’re zooming in and out with it.

 The Nikon 24-70 f/2.8G is the type of lens you go for if you’re looking for versatility.

 The usefulness of this focal range coupled with the fact that it has really good image quality for a zoom make it a very powerful tool to have in your camera bag.
 This Nikon 24-70 review will cover all of this lens’ strengths but also its weaknesses.

 The 24 70mm Nikon comes at a steep price.
 It’s also a big and heavy lens.

 This lens is worth every penny but it costs about what you’d pay for a car.
 Maybe a raggedy old beater car, but a car nonetheless.

 But if you’re looking for a Nikon zoom lens in this focal range and money is no object then you can’t go wrong with the Nikon 24 70 2.8.

 Nikon 24-70 f2.8 Build/Ergonomics

-So yeah, the 24 70mm Nikon feels very solid even though it has more external moving parts than most prime lenses, as it has a zoom ring and its front element moves in and out slightly.
+The Nikon 24-70mm feels very solid even though it has more external moving parts than most prime lenses, as it has a zoom ring and its front element moves in and out slightly.
 The front element moves out when the lens is at its widest and most zoomed-in focal lengths (I’m not sure why the lens is designed this way but it is what it is) and when you’re around the middle of its focal range it retracts.

 So it’s a good idea when storing the lens to keep it around 50mm to avoid damage and to further seal the lens from the elements.
-(Gotta protect the elements from the elements amirite?)
+(Gotta protect the elements from the elements.)